nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![DeleteCommandSequenceDiagram](images/DeleteCommandSequenceDiagram.png)

 The above diagram shows the sequence diagram of a meeting deletion.
-1. User inputs delete with appropriate parameters which is passed to the UI.
+1. User inputs delete with appropriate parameters which is passed to the Ui.
 2. Ui then provides user input to the Parser class which parses it and retrieves the respective delete command.
 3. Ui subsequently executes the command on the masterTimetable for the whole application.
-4. For a normal event(non-meeting) the DeleteCommand will get the user's timetable from `MasterTimetable` and perform the deletion of that event.
+4. For a normal event (non-meeting) the DeleteCommand will get the user's timetable from `MasterTimetable` and perform the deletion of that event.
 5. If it is a meeting that the user is trying to delete, the DeleteCommand will find that meeting in everyone's timetable and delete it.